 The Flywheel Advantage

-With the flywheel model, the inbound marketing methodology is even more effective at reducing friction.
+With the flywheel business model, the inbound marketing methodology is even more effective at reducing friction.
 Marketing teams work with customer service and sales to attract and keep customers.
 With data that they share across teams, marketing can get a better idea of what types of content customers will respond to.
 It’s all about creating a relationship with the customer.

 Some customer-centric marketing materials that will delight your target audience include: